 - That means you may have to pay more money out of pocket if you see a doctor outside the plan’s network

 - Many Medicare Advantage plans offer preventive care and disease management programs to help people better manage their health, and healthy patients generally have lower healthcare costs.

-- If the plan ends up spending less than the flat fee it gets from the government, it can pass the savings to members by lowering the monthly premium to zero or providing additional benefits not offered by Original Medicare, such as routine vision care.
+- If a particular Medicare Advantage plan ends up spending less than the flat fee it gets from the government, it can pass the savings on to members.

 - That may mean offering plans with a monthly plan premium of $0 or providing additional benefits, such as dental, vision and/or prescription coverage